soumyachauhan/Football-EDA/README.md

 # Data-Driven Goals: A Comprehensive EDA of Football

 This project is focused on in-depth exploratory data analysis of football data, aiming to uncover the intricate patterns and dynamics that define the sport.

+View the [Interactive EDA Notebook](https://nbviewer.org/github/Nakshjainsonigara/Football-EDA/blob/85c6528f326f40c531222a88a703a430f7a8f2fa/EDA.ipynb#) for interactive visualizations.

 ## Contributors